tau-OS/vala-template/README.md

 # libhelium Vala Template

-Get started building an amazing app with libhelium & Vala today!
+The quickest way to get started with libhelium & Vala.

 ###